github/site-policy/Policies/github-corporate-terms-of-service.md

 - Customer must not hold itself out as collecting any User Personal Information or User-Generated Content on GitHub's behalf, and provide sufficient notice of its privacy practices to the User, such as by posting a privacy policy; and
 - Customer must provide Users with a method of deleting any User Personal Information or User-Generated Content Customer has collected through GitHub after it is no longer needed for the limited and specified purposes for which the User authorized its collection, except where retention is required by law or otherwise permitted, such as through a license.

-If you list a Developer Product through GitHub Marketplace, then you must agree to the [GitHub Marketplace Developer Agreement](/articles/github-marketplace-developer-agreement/), prior to submitting the project to be listed.
+If Customer lists a Developer Product through GitHub Marketplace, then it must agree to the [GitHub Marketplace Developer Agreement](/articles/github-marketplace-developer-agreement/), prior to submitting the project to be listed.

 #### 2. Using Applications